nunompmoniz/ReBoost/README.md

 **References**

-- N Moniz, R Ribeiro, V Cerqueira, N Chawla (2018).
+- Nuno Moniz, Rita Ribeiro, Vítor Cerqueira, Nitesh Chawla (2018).
 "SMOTEBoost for Regression: Improving the Prediction of Extreme Values", Proceedings of the 2018 IEEE 5th International Conference on Data Science and Advanced Analytics.

 **To install from github use the following command lines in R:**